sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ## A general overview of how KeePassXC works as a password manager

+As we have learned, KeePassXC is a password manager-- it saves your passwords (and associated usernames) securely for you.
 Before we go any further, lets talk a bit about how KeePassXC works.
-As we have learned, KeePassXC is a password manager-- it saves your passwords (and associated usernames) securely for you.

 We're going to use KeePassXC, an application, to create and edit KeePass password databases.
-It may be helpful to think of it like Microsoft Excel: You use Excel to create and edit files on our computer that are spreadsheets.
+It may be helpful to think of it like Microsoft Excel: You use Excel to create and edit files on your computer.
+These files are spreadsheets.
 Similarly, KeePassXC enables us create and edit files on our computer that are databases of usernames and passwords.

 Of course one significant difference here is that these database files are always encrypted when not in use.
-To access them, you first open the database using KeePassXC (just as you would open a spreadsheet with Excel), then you must enter the "master key", which is usually a long master password, in order to access the database.
+To access them, you first open the database using KeePassXC (just as you would open a spreadsheet with Excel), at which point you must enter the "master key", which is usually a long master password, in order to access the database.

 So let's create a KeePass database and see how we use it to save and manage passwords securely.